ixc/wagtail-instance-selector/README.md

 When upgrading this, ensure both `InstanceSelectorPanel` and `InstanceSelectorBlock` are tested manually via the example projects as they use different JavaScript integration approaches.

+The example project is setup for testing via:
+- `Shop` model admin for `InstanceSelectorBlock` testing.
+- `Product` model admin `InstanceSelectorPanel` testing.

 ### Run tests

 ```